LennonLab/Emergence/SimplexPrePrint.md

 The Simplex platform allows patterns from different ecological paradigms to emerge simultaneously across thousands of individual-based models (IBMs).
 In doing so, primary patterns of community ecology, macroecology, metabolic theory, and biodiversity science all emerge from individual-level changes, relatively few explicit constraints, and selection on initially random variation.

+The degree of emergence in Simplex is unique and difficult to fully appreciate.
+For example, realistically uneven SADs resulted from initially even SADs where almost every individual belonged to a different species.
+This starting condition is contrary to the criticism that all successful theories of biodiversity begin with the assumption that the SAD is a hollow-curve (McGill 2010).
+Additionally, the 3/4 scaling of metabolic rate to body size emerged despite the lack of any explicit constraints on body size and without enforcing any power-law mechanism.
+Likewise, realistic SARs emerged despite no hard constraints on area and realistic diversity-abundance scaling relationships emerged despite no hard constraints on total abundance.
+Finally, all of these patterns simultaneously emerged across thousands of IBMs.

 The benefits of the Simplex platform are manifold.
 First, Simplex allows exploration of novel questions and patterns while ensuring realistic ecological structure and dynamics.
 Second, Simplex implicitly unifies major ecological patterns under three general mechanisms: lognormal dynamics (i.e., multiplicative interactions of stochastic variables), energetic constraints, ecological selection.